saleque143/Test_1/README.md

 ## Conclusion:

-This project implements an independent 5G Core Network (5GC) using Open5GS network slicing, multiple User Plane Functions (UPFs), and a Dockerized setup, ensuring efficient traffic management across UPFs, UEs, and gNBs.
-By integrating Packetrusher, the system creates a realistic 5G RAN simulation with multiple gNBs and UEs, enabling extensive traffic generation and analysis.
-Additionally, iperf3 testing confirms that traffic from multiple UEs is effectively distributed among UPFs based on S-NSSAI, ensuring proper network slicing.
-Although dynamic UPF scaling was attempted but not achieved, this project lays a strong foundation for manual UPF management and configuration, allowing traffic to be efficiently distributed among UPFs based on S-NSSAI.
-The use of Docker and Docker Compose enhances modularity and scalability, making the system adaptable for future research and development.
+In this project, we have created an independent 5G Core Network (5GC) with Open5GS that features support for network slicing, multiple User Plane Functions (UPFs), and a containerized architecture.
+This architecture efficiently routes traffic among UPFs, User Equipments (UEs), and gNodeBs (gNBs) efficiently.
+We have created an efficient 5G RAN simulation with Packetrusher support featuring multiple gNBs and UEs to support extensive traffic generation and testing.
+Besides this, iperf3 testing checks that traffic between different UEs is correctly divided between UPFs in accordance with S-NSSAI to ensure proper network slicing.